 Heath River Wildlife Center

 From the Heath River Wildlife Center, enjoy guided small-group expeditions into the rainforest to spot different monkeys and other wildlife.
 We will experience two fantastic habitats of the rainforest and the Heath savannah where you can find a different landscape and other animals and plants.
-A fantastic animal found in the savanna environment are the beautifully elegant maned wolves.
+A fantastic animal found in the savanna environment is the elegant maned wolf.

 The Heath River macaw clay lick is located just 30m (100ft) from the hide providing a base for some fantastic photographs of this incredible wildlife spectacle.
 Visitors to the Heath River have seen up to 260 different macaws visiting the lick at one time.